Sillybutts/SLAB/README.md

 ## Printing Info

 All STLs were exported in print orientation.
 F3D & STEP source files are also provided.

+**The minimum build volume for the SLAB is 150x150x150mm with alternate Lever parts.
+170x170x150mm with all the standard parts.
+Remember to rotate parts to make them fit on your bed optimally.**

 This blaster is designed for PLA parts.
 Printing in other filaments (like PETG) should be fine, but might lead to broken parts.